What Is Promethease? How To Use It To Understand Your Genome -- For The DNA Amateur

-A typical Promethease report will seem unruly at first.
+A typical Promethease genetics report will seem unruly at first.
 There are dozens of filters, a plethora of tools, and access to hundreds of scientific articles.
 You can use SNPedia to learn how to use Promethease, or you can check out this simple guide to see how to get started.

-Using the Promethease tools, you can see how many scientific studies have mentioned your genetic variants, and how important the studies are.
+Using the Promethease DNA tools, you can see how many scientific studies have mentioned your genetic variants, and how important the studies are.
 For example, you can use the Magnitude tool to search for the most popular and relevant studies, based on user votes.
 Depending on the genes you carry you can have associations with things like Alzheimer’s disease, breast cancer (BRCA genes), high blood pressure, or a wide variety of other conditions.
 Take a look at the sample report, below.

 Understanding the Science

 What’s actually happening behind the scenes of all this complex data is actually pretty cool.
 A human gene is a sequence of molecules, called nucleotides, which connect in a long chain with other genes to form a DNA molecule.
 Each set of 3 nucleotides is called a ‘codon’.
-Many codons together form the blueprint for a protein molecule.
+Many codons together form a gene: the blueprint for a protein molecule.

 The Bottom Line...

-Companies like 23andMe or FamilyTreeDNA can provide you a pretty graphic and an ultra-simplified look at your genome.
-If you want to take a deep dive into how your genetics may influence your health conditions, Promethease can put you on the ‘front lines’ of science.
+Companies like 23andMe, FamilyTreeDNA (FTDNA), or MyHeritage can provide you a pretty graphic and an ultra-simplified look at your genome and ethnicity through their DNA testing kits.
+If you want to take a deep dive into how your genomics may influence your health conditions, Promethease can put you on the ‘front line’ of science.
 Here, you can dive into the complex conversation scientists in the United States and around the world are having about genetics.